oracle/terraform-examples/examples/oraclepaas/accs-java-app/README.md

 This example is based on the [Getting Started with Oracle Application Container Cloud](http://www.oracle.com/webfolder/technetwork/tutorials/obe/cloud/apaas/acc-getting-started/welcome.html) tutorial

+The Terraform configuration:

+- Uploads the `employees-web-app.zip` sample application to the Object Storage Classic container
+- Launches the sample application instance on Application Container Cloud

+### Steps

-- Download the employees-web-app.zip from and save it to the local folder http://www.oracle.com/webfolder/technetwork/tutorials/obe/cloud/apaas/acc-getting-started/files/employees-web-app.zip
+- Download the `employees-web-app.zip` from and save it to the local folder http://www.oracle.com/webfolder/technetwork/tutorials/obe/cloud/apaas/acc-getting-started/files/employees-web-app.zip

 - Create a local `terraform.tfvars` file with your environment specific credentials